tas50/knife-spec/README.md

 knife-spec is a knife plugin that automatically generates Chef cookbook specs (tests) stubs when you create a new cookbook with knife.

+## Deprecation Notice

+The functionality in this knife plugin has been incorporated into ChefDK in the chef generate cookbook command.
+Additionally the knife cookbook generate command has been deprecated and will be removed from a future Chef release.

 ## Installation

 Add this line to your cookbook's `Gemfile`: